 The four-year enquiry window on pre-abolition claims

-For advisers reviewing pre-abolition MDR claims that may still be inside HMRC's enquiry window, the relevant timing is FA 2003 Schedule 10 paragraph 12: HMRC may open an enquiry into an SDLT return at any time within nine months of the filing date, or within four years of the filing date where the taxpayer's behaviour was careless or where the enquiry concerns a chargeable consideration adjustment.
-Pre-abolition MDR claims filed in 2022 to 2024 may still be inside the four-year careless-behaviour window where HMRC views the claim as outside the policy intent.
+If you claimed MDR before the abolition, your claim may still be inside HMRC's enquiry window.
+The relevant timing is FA 2003 Schedule 10 paragraph 12: HMRC may open an enquiry into an SDLT return at any time within nine months of the filing date, or within four years of the filing date where your behaviour was careless or where the enquiry concerns a chargeable consideration adjustment.
+Claims filed in 2022 to 2024 may still be inside the four-year careless-behaviour window where HMRC views the claim as outside the policy intent.
 The original Schedule 6B conditions (the dwelling definition under paragraph 7, the average-consideration calculation, the linked-transactions aggregation, the minimum-dwellings test) all remain testable on enquiry even though the relief is now repealed.
-A buyer who claimed MDR on a granny-annex argument or a marginal-subdivision argument in 2022 or 2023 is not protected from enquiry by the subsequent abolition; the enquiry tests the position at the original effective date.
+If you claimed MDR on a granny-annex argument or a marginal-subdivision argument in 2022 or 2023, the subsequent abolition does not protect you from enquiry; HMRC tests the position at the original effective date.

 Where an enquiry concludes that the original claim was incorrect, the underpaid SDLT becomes payable with interest under FA 2009 section 101 from the original due date.
 Penalty exposure under FA 2007 Schedule 24 follows the same behaviour-rating ladder as for post-abolition mistakes (reasonable care, careless, deliberate, deliberate-and-concealed) with the unprompted-disclosure reductions available where appropriate.

-The practical position for a buyer running a portfolio acquisition through diligence in 2026 is this.
-If the deal includes six or more dwellings in a single transaction (or in linked transactions that aggregate under FA 2003 section 108), the FA 2003 section 116(7) deeming applies automatically and the non-residential SDLT rates are the starting point.
-If the buyer is a genuine partnership acquiring from a connected vendor, the Schedule 15 sum-of-lower-proportions calculation may produce a markedly lower charge than the headline rates; this requires specialist computation.
-If the deal involves a genuine pre-completion sub-sale, section 45 can disregard the original contract; this is narrow and rarely relevant outside a development context.
-Outside these three routes, the realistic position is residential SDLT rates on the full consideration plus the 5% additional-dwellings surcharge where it applies, and the SDLT charge will be materially higher than the MDR-era number would have been.
+If you are running a portfolio acquisition through diligence in 2026, the practical position is this.
+If the deal includes six or more dwellings in a single transaction (or in linked transactions that aggregate under FA 2003 section 108), the FA 2003 section 116(7) deeming applies automatically and the non-residential SDLT rates are your starting point.
+If you buy through a genuine partnership from a connected person, the Schedule 15 sum-of-lower-proportions calculation may produce a markedly lower charge than the headline rates, though it needs specialist computation.
+If the deal involves a genuine pre-completion sub-sale, section 45 can disregard the original contract, but this is narrow and rarely relevant outside a development context.
+Outside these three routes, the realistic position is residential SDLT rates on the full consideration plus the 5% additional-dwellings surcharge where it applies, and your SDLT charge will be materially higher than the MDR-era number would have been.

-This page is the plain-language taxpayer on-ramp for the long-tail 'abolishment of multiple dwelling relief' query.
-The operational architecture (anti-forestalling mechanics, surviving-route detail, portfolio-buyer cost comparison) sits at our F(No.2)A 2024 s.7 transitional rules page.
-The policy-debate angle (consultation findings, claims-firm market response, the broader Treasury position on SDLT reliefs) is covered at our companion MDR abolition raises concerns page.
-The historical eligibility and benefits architecture (for advisers reviewing pre-abolition MDR claims that may still be inside the four-year enquiry window) is at our MDR eligibility and benefits guide.
-The Welsh and Scottish cross-border pages, the section 116(7) six-plus-dwellings page, and the broader buy-to-let SDLT rates page round out the cluster for buyers needing a fuller picture.
+For the anti-forestalling mechanics, the surviving routes in operational detail, and a fuller cost comparison, read our F(No.2)A 2024 s.7 transitional rules page.
+If you want the policy backstory (the consultation findings, the claims-firm market response, and the broader Treasury position on SDLT reliefs), our page on why the MDR abolition raises concerns sets it out.
+If you are checking a pre-abolition claim that may still be inside the four-year enquiry window, our guide to MDR eligibility and benefits covers the conditions that applied.
+The Welsh and Scottish positions, the section 116(7) six-plus-dwellings deeming, and the wider buy-to-let SDLT rates each have their own page if you need the full picture.